sosandroid/docker-fail2ban-synology/readme.md

 ## Startup and Maintenance

 ### Startup
-Once setup is finished, you're ready to launch your "_prouction_" server.
-Review all the settings and  environment varaibles in the `.yml` file.
+Once setup is finished, you're ready to launch your "_production_" server.
+Review all the settings and  environment variables in the `.yml` file.
 Test it using the same `docker-compose -f docker-compose_fail2ban.yml up` as previously.
-If anything goes well, stop them and run as `detached` with the following command.
+If everything goes well, stop them and run as `detached` with the following command.

 	`docker-compose -f docker-compose_fail2ban.yml up -d`

 ### Maintenance
 Upgrade on a regular basis the servers as they continue to evolve on a daily/weekly basis.
-Run from a terminal the following commands from as `root` from time to time.
+Run from a terminal the following commands, as `root`, from time to time.

 ````sh
 cd /volumeX/docker/